-Editor's note: Some watercourses shown on the map are seasonally dry.
+Note that some watercourses shown on the map are seasonally dry.

 Green corridors often exist as historic pathways or routes that have since been urbanised, but where plants are allowed to grow with minimal maintenance.
-As such they often provide both habitats for wildlife and a pleasant walking or cycling route away from roads, hard landscaping and heavily built-up areas.
+As such they often provide both habitats for wildlife and a pleasant walking or cycling route away from roads, hard landscaping and heavily builtup areas.
 They can also provide a route connecting wildlife habitats, for example larger green spaces such as public parks.

 To retain these often under-valued functions, such corridors should be kept green, for example by the retention of hedgerows rather than replacement by walls or fences.
+Personal safety should be considered with good lighting and ensuring footpaths are not restricted from view by plants.